-Under the Outsourcing Agreement, AIB Bank has agreed to provide the Issuer with administration and agency services and assistance in relation to the origination, maintenance and enforcement of the Issuer's Irish residential loans and related treasury, funding and deposit taking activities including administration of customer accounts, customer relations, product development, market strategy, risk management, regulatory and company secretarial matters, human resources, payroll, information related matters, technology and other services, financial control and project management services for the Issuer.
-AIB Bank may sub-contract or delegate its powers under the Outsourcing Agreement to other members of the Group including the Issuer but any such sub-contracting or delegation will not abrogate or relieve AIB Bank of any of its obligations under the Outsourcing Agreement.
-See also Irish Residential Loan Origination and Servicing - Mortgage Servicing.
+Under the Outsourcing Agreement, AIB Bank has agreed to provide the Issuer with administration and agency services and assistance in relation to the origination, maintenance and enforcement of the Issuer's Irish residential loans and related, treasury, funding and deposit taking activities including, custody of documentation administration of customer accounts, customer relations, product development, market strategy, risk management, legal, regulatory, compliance, human resources, payroll, information technology and services, financial control and project management services for the Issuer.
+AIB Bank may sub-contract or delegate its powers under the Outsourcing Agreement to other members of the Group, including EBS, but any such sub-contracting or delegation will not abrogate or relieve AIB Bank of any of its obligations under the Outsourcing Agreement.
+See also Irish Residential Loan Origination and Servicing -Mortgage Servicing.